Joe Amabile: Dancing with the Stars

 Amabile was announced as one of the celebrities to compete on season 27 of Dancing with the Stars.
 He was partnered with professional dancer Jenna Johnson.
 During week 4, another The Bachelorette cast member, Jordan Kimball, appeared in their dance for Trio's Night.
 They were eliminated on November 12, 2018, tying for 5th place.
 They performed their Trio Night routine in the finale with Jenna's husband Valentin Chmerkovskiy taking Jordan's place.
 Other Bachelor Nation alums danced with them as well including Wells Adams, Nick Viall, Eric Bigger, and Dean Unglert.

 Personal life

 Amabile was in a relationship with Kendall Long from July 2018 to January 2020.

 Amabile got engaged to Serena Pitt on June 26, 2021.
 They moved to New York City together in April 2022.
 They got married on October 27, 2022.
 They had their official wedding ceremony on September 2, 2023, in Charleston, South Carolina.

+In July 2026, Amabile revealed that doctors discovered what appears to be an early-stage brain tumor after he underwent a full-body scan at Prenuvo.